- UCAS code

 We welcome applications from mature students with Access qualifications, and from students with a wide range of qualifications.

 Access to HE Diploma

 Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-The Access course must include English modules.
+The Access course must follow a Humanities pathway and include English modules.
 An interview and a piece of written work may be required.

-35 overall with 17 at Higher Level including 6 in English at Higher Level.
+35 points overall with 16 at Higher Level including 6 in English at Higher Level

 Irish Leaving Certificate (higher Level)